The-hated-one/Codesmith-notes/fellowship/month1/week2/office_hours.md

 -How are you feeling about the job search?
 -Are you interested in Fellowship (Please add this note to the culture note post-OH)

+## New Questions

+Ask students:
+- What’s been going well as you dive into Senior portion (personal progress/Codesmith in general)?
+- What hasn’t been going well?
+How are you handling that? (personal progress/Codesmith in general)
+- Any surprises so far?
+- How are the dynamics of your OSP team as you look towards launch?
+Do you have any concerns?
+-How are you feeling about the Hiring Program?
+-Have you thought about the Fellowship (Please add this note to the culture note post-OH)
+- How can the team continue to support you?

 ## Students

 Sergey Zeygerman